lolotux/RSSVE/README.md

 # RSSVE

-Real Solar System Visual Enhancements (RSSVE) is an addon for the Environmental Visual Enhancements (EVE) modification, providing clouds and other visual improvements for Real Solar System (RSS).
+Real Solar System Visual Enhancements (RSSVE) is an add-on for the Environmental Visual Enhancements (EVE), providing clouds and other visual improvements for the Real Solar System (RSS) modification.

 Credits: